-Peer assessment describes a range of activities in which students evaluate and provide feedback in the work of their peers.
+Peer assessment describes a range of activities in which students evaluate and provide feedback on the work of their peers.
 Formative peer assessment involves feedback on drafts of work before the final product is submitted.
 Summative peer assessment includes evaluation of other students’ products or participation and/or contributions as part of a grade.
-Peer assessment is commonly used as a strategy for students to assess their fellow students’ contributions to group work, particularly valuable in Team-Based Learning (learn more from CELT’s Team-Based Learning webpage).
+Peer assessment is commonly used as a strategy for students to assess their fellow students’ contributions to group work, particularly valuable in team-based learning (learn more from team-based learning).

 Formative and Summative Peer Assessment

 Peer assessment can take many forms that can vary depending on the learning goals, the disciplinary context, and available technologies.
 Peer assessment is often characterized as taking either a formative or summative approach.

 Formative Peer Assessment

 - Students are introduced to the assignment and criteria for assessment